Games & Quizzes

 /ˈlimədəd/

-With restrictions; not broad in scope.
+(Of a company) with a limit of financial liability.
 To stop or prevent an increase past a point.

 /(h)werˈevər/